frozenbiome/mlp/README.md

 To build your app run the following command:

 ```
-gulp cordoba
+gulp cordova
 ```

-This will copy all your files into the `cordoba/www` directory.
+This will copy all your files into the `cordova/www` directory.

 To run it in an emulator run this: